"I swore never to be silent whenever and wherever human beings endure suffering and humiliation.

 After she was hospitalized because her husband broke her arm by beating her with her walker, Norma had finally had enough and wanted her husband charged with assault and made accountable for years of abusing her.
 Norma also decided to leave her husband and move into a long term care facility so she could live her last days in peace.
 Norma’s husband was arrested and charged with assault, but upon being released from police custody went to the hospital, apologized to Norma and begged her to come home to him.
 Her husband convinced Norma that things would be different and would change for the better.
 Norma was discharged from the hospital and went home.
 I was called the next day by the police to come and identify her body.
 Norma’s husband had beaten her to death when she returned home from the hospital.
 Norma had died at the hands of her bully and I felt helpless.
 In order to give Norma some dignity in death that she did not get in life I then decided to dedicate my life to ensuring that people knew Norma’s story and would help to protect those vulnerable people in our world from abuse.

-As my career evolved from a front-line worker, to a manager at a health centre, to an independent consultant, I met more and more young, middle aged and older people who had experienced first hand bullying or abuse.
+As my career evolved from a front-line worker, to a manager, to an independent consultant, I met people who had experienced first hand bullying or abuse.
 My work is also dedicated to all the people who I have met through my work who have openly and honestly shared with me their stories and experiences of being bullied, not only in their home but also in their workplace.
 Some of these individuals have been survivors and fought for their right to live and work in a dignified manner, and some individuals, like Norma, were not as fortunate.

 We need to stop the cycle of violence before it begins.
 We need to stop the violence in the playground, so those children do not grow up and end up in our homes or in our workplaces, continuing to destroy the lives around them.